Seagate Barracuda: Barracuda 7200.10 (2006)

 Available in capacities between 80 GB to 750 GB and either an ATA/100 or SATA 3 Gbit/s interface.
 2, 8 or 16 MB of cache, depending on the model.
-This was the first Seagate hard drive to use perpendicular magnetic recording (PMR) technology (only in 250 GB SATA models: ST3250410AS with 16 MB of cache and ST3250310AS with 8 MB of cache).
-The 80 and 160gb models continue to use Longitudinal magnetic recording and higher capacities (320-750 GB also use PMR).
+This was the first Seagate hard drive to use perpendicular magnetic recording (PMR) technology (notably in 250 GB SATA models: ST3250410AS with 16 MB of cache and ST3250310AS with 8 MB of cache leading to 250GB per platter).All lower and higher capacities (320-750 GB also use PMR).
 Seagate announced launch of Barracuda 7200.10 on April 26, 2006.
 250 GB PMR models were launched on June 7, 2007.

-This is the last generation of Barracuda to feature IDE interface on certain models.
+This is the last generation of Barracuda to feature IDE/PATA interface on certain models.
 This is the only generation of Barracuda to feature 750 GB as the greatest in storage limit of IDE drive ever made by any manufacturer.
 Industry's competitors ended development of IDE hard drives on lower capacities: Hitachi (despite having plans to offer 750 GB and 1 TB IDE drives which were eventually never produced and released), Maxtor (before its acquisition by Seagate) and Western Digital ended on 500 GB and Samsung ended on 400 GB.

 Barracuda 7200.10 drives were also available under Maxtor brand, the model name under this brand was DiamondMax 21.